UK eBay Fee Calculator

 That’s the fee for one item.
 Now imagine doing this for every listing, every day.

-DashVue tracks every fee, every sale, every cost — and shows you what you actually keep.
-From £9/mo with the Solo plan: real net profit per order, auto-print invoices, 100 listings, 250 orders/month.
-Cancel any time.
+DashVue tracks every fee, every sale, every cost, and shows you what you actually keep. £19/month or £179/year with a 7-day free trial: real net profit per order, auto-print invoices, and every eBay fee tracked for you automatically.